hyuan27/Leetcode/README.md

 Use a counter in case k = 0, when k >0, just use in method, O(n)

+## 780. Reaching Points

+Idea is to go from the destination to the starting point, by using module.
+O(logN) and N is the maximum of tx and ty

 ## 796. Rotate String

 The O(n^2) method is very easy to do, but there are clean one line versions